g200kg/webaudio-pianoroll/README.md

 ## How To Operate

 #### Common
-* Time axis can be zoomed by Mouse wheel if enabled by a "wheelzoom" attribute.
+* Time axis can be zoomed by mouse wheel if enabled by a "wheelzoom" attribute.

 #### Grid Mode
 * The cell can be toggle on/off by clicking.